mangdangroboticsclub/MiniPupperDocs/docs/guide/SoftwareCalibration.MP2.rst

 * Use your phone to set the default WiFi used by Mini Pupper.

     WiFi name: Mangdang

     Password:   mangdang

 * Power on your robot and check the LCD display

-    If the LCD shows “IP: no IPv4 address”, then reboot again.
+    If the LCD shows “IP: no IPv4 address”, then reboot your robot again.

 * After the LCD shows the IP address, make an ssh connection from your PC to your robot.